What is DKIM?

 Key creation

-The DomainKeys in DKIM include a public key published on the DNS record as well as a private key, which is included in an email’s header.
+As previously mentioned, the DomainKeys in DKIM include a public key published on the DNS record as well as a private key, which is included in an email’s header.

-• Public: The public key is the only match for the private key in the email signature.
-The keypair match enables the email provider to decrypt the DKIM signature back to the original hash string for authentication.
+- Public: The public key is the only match for the private key in the email signature.
+The key pair match enables the email provider to decrypt the DKIM signature back to the original hash string for authentication.

 Publish your public key